oceanprotocol/ocean-node/docs/services.md

 in a `*Failed` / `Error` status.
 This is a change from the previous synchronous flow, which locked-then-claimed up front.

+**Restart is asynchronous too.** `serviceRestart` performs only the fast validations (ownership, environment/access, not expired, payment not refunded), persists the job as `Restarting (45)` and responds immediately — the teardown, image re-pull/rebuild and new container happen in the background under the same per-service lock.
+Poll `serviceStatus` and watch `Restarting` → `PullImage`/`BuildImage` → `Running` (or `Error` with the failure reason in `statusText`).
+A service whose start payment was **refunded** (lock cancelled before it was claimed) cannot be restarted — it was never paid for; start a new service.

+**The reservation lasts the whole paid window — only `Expired` releases it.** The consumer paid for the resources for a time interval and may use them as they please within it: running the service, stopping it, restarting it.
+An explicit `SERVICE_STOP` therefore tears down the container/network but **keeps** the resource amounts (cpu/ram/gpu) counted and the host ports reserved — another consumer cannot take them, and a restart resumes on the same endpoints.
+Once `expiresAt` passes, the expiry sweep tears down whatever is left, marks the job `Expired`, and only then releases everything.
+The sweep refuses to mark `Expired` while teardown fails (e.g. Docker unreachable) — the job stays `Error` and is retried every tick, so a resource release is never silently skipped.

 **`Running` is monitored too.** The same background loop that advances a starting service also checks every `Running` service's container on each tick (~every few seconds).
 If the container exits on its own — crash, OOM, or the Docker daemon itself becoming unreachable — the job is moved to `Error` immediately instead of waiting for `expiresAt`.
-This health check does **not** release the service's reserved host ports/network/container record, since the consumer already paid for them; use `SERVICE_RESTART` to bring the service back on the same endpoints. `Error` counts as an active/resource-reserving status just like `Running` does — it still occupies its cpu/ram/gpu allocation and keeps its host ports held — until it is restarted, explicitly stopped, or swept by the same expiry check once `expiresAt` passes (which then fully releases everything, same as a normal expiry).
+This health check does **not** release the service's reserved host ports/network/container record, since the consumer already paid for them; use `SERVICE_RESTART` to bring the service back on the same endpoints. `Error` counts as an active/resource-reserving status just like `Running` and `Stopped` do — it still occupies its cpu/ram/gpu allocation and keeps its host ports held — until it is restarted or swept by the expiry check once `expiresAt` passes (which then fully releases everything).

 **Restart is self-healing with respect to leftover Docker state.** Each service gets a Docker network with the deterministic name `ocean-svc-<serviceId>`.
 Teardown (restart, stop, expiry